-(ii) the proprietor does not have reasonable grounds to believe that the pupil is unable to attend the school by reason of sickness or any unavoidable cause; and (iii) The proprietor and the local authority have failed, after jointly making reasonable enquiries, to ascertain where the pupil is.
-Please note schools cannot unilaterally make the decision at point (iii).
-This MUST be done in consultation with the Local Authority Children Missing Education Team.
-7 8(1)(g) - that s/he is certified by the school medical officer as unlikely to be in a fit state of health to attend school before ceasing to be of compulsory school age, and neither s/he nor her/his parent has indicated to the school the intention to continue to attend the school after ceasing to be of compulsory school age.
+7 8(1)(g) - that s/he is certified by the school medical officer as unlikely to be in a fit state of health to atter school before ceasing to be of compulsory school age, and neither s/he nor her/his parent has indicated to the school the intention to continue to attend the school after ceasing to be of compulsory school age.
 8 8(1)(h) - that s/he has been continuously absent from the school for a period of not less than twenty school days and - (i) at no time was her/his absence during that period authorised by the proprietor in accordance with regulation 6(2); (ii) the proprietor does not have reasonable grounds to believe that the pupil is unable to attend the school by reason of sickness or any unavoidable cause; and (iii) The proprietor of the school and the local authority have failed, after jointly making reasonable enquiries, to ascertain where the pupil is.
 Please note schools cannot unilaterally make the decision at point (iii).
 This MUST be done in consultation with the Local Authority Children Missing Education Team.
 9 8(1)(i) - that s/he is detained in pursuance of a final order made by a court or of an order of recall made by a court or the Secretary of State, that order being for a period of not less than four months, and the proprietor does not have reasonable grounds to believe that the pupil will return to the school at the end of that period 10 8(1) (j) - that the pupil has died.
 11 8(1)(k) - that the pupil will cease to be of compulsory school age before the school next meets and- (i) the relevant person has indicated that the pupil will cease to attend the school; or (ii) The pupil does not meet the academic entry requirements for admission to the school's sixth form.
-12 (1)(l) - in the case of a pupil at a school other than a maintained school, an Academy, a city technology college or a city college for the technology of the arts, that s/he has ceased to be a pupil of the school.
+12 (1)(I) - in the case of a pupil at a school other than a maintained school, an Academy, a city technology college or a city college for the technology of the arts, that s/he has ceased to be a pupil of the school.
 13 8(1)(m) - that s/he has been permanently excluded from the school.
-14 8(1)(n) - where the pupil has been admitted to the school to receive nursery education, that s/he has not on completing such education transferred to a reception, or higher, class at the school.
-15 8(1)(o) where- (iii) the pupil is a boarder at a maintained school or an Academy; (iv) charges for board and lodging are payable by the parent of the pupil; and (v) Those charges remain unpaid by the pupil's parent at the end of the school term to which they relate.
+14 8(1)(n) - where the pupil has been admitted to the school to receive nursery education, that s/he has not o completing such education transferred to a reception, or higher, class at the school.
+15 8(1)(o) where- (iii) the pupil is a boarder at a maintained school or an Academy; (iv) charges for board and lodging are payable by the parent of the pupil; and (v) Those charges remain unpaid by the pupil's parent at the end of the school term to which they relate